What they don't tell you about "License Plate Cameras"

 The term "License plate camera" is more often used on cameras that are good at license plate viewing and providing an acceptable image.

 Most license plate cameras focus on technological innovation to improve digital images of license plates (getting a good enough photo to accurately see a license plate).
 Though it sounds simple, it is surprisingly difficult.

-Because of this, as a term, "License plate camera" has no consistent definition.
+Because of this, as a term, "License plate camera" has no consistent definition in the industry.

 At SCW, we try not to use the misleading term "License Plate Camera."
 It can refer to several different technical specifications, which may or may not be present.